Rebalance the indexer cluster

 server.conf allow you to control additional aspects of the searchable data rebalance operation when necessary.
 Modify those settings only in consultation with Splunk Support.

-Searchable data rebalance requires that the master node and all peer nodes run Splunk Enterprise version 7.3.0 or higher.
+Searchable data rebalance requires that the manager node and all peer nodes run Splunk Enterprise version 7.3.0 or higher.

 How data rebalancing works

-The master node controls the data rebalancing process.
-To achieve the goal of equitable distribution of bucket copies across all peer nodes, the master moves bucket copies from peers with an above-average number of copies to peers with a below-average number of copies.
+The manager node controls the data rebalancing process.
+To achieve the goal of equitable distribution of bucket copies across all peer nodes, the manager moves bucket copies from peers with an above-average number of copies to peers with a below-average number of copies.
 It continues this process until the cluster is balanced, with each peer holding approximately the same number of bucket copies.

 Note: When you initiate a data rebalance operation, the cluster first runs an excess buckets removal operation to remove any bucket copies that exceed the cluster's replication or search factors.
 See Remove excess bucket copies from the indexer cluster.
 As described below, the cluster also removes excess buckets during the data rebalance operation, to clean up the extra buckets created during the operation itself.